Our Cathedral Clergy

 Arkansas native Woodrow Bynum began pursuing his musical education at The Interlochen Arts Academy before graduating summa cum laude from The University of Michigan.
 Following a residency at The Detroit Opera House, he moved to New York City where he studied at The Juilliard School and sang in the choir of Saint Thomas Church Fifth Avenue.
 As a professional singer, he appears regularly in concert with orchestras and choirs alike.
 He sang with Harry Christophers and The Handel & Haydn Society in a performance of Monteverdi's Vespers at The Metropolitan Museum of Art and in the title role of Mendelssohn’s Elijah with the Farmington Chorale in April.
 He made his Tanglewood debut in Purcell’s The Fairy Queen and will appeared as soloist in B Minor Mass with Harry Christophers and The Handel & Haydn Society at Symphony Hall Boston last March.
 He sang Haydn’s Creation with the Berkshire Lyric Chorus at Tanglewood’s Ozawa Hall last May.
 Other recent solo appearances include Bach’s Magnificat and The Apparition of Samuel in Handel’s Saul with H & H, Messiah with both Dallas Bach Society and the Arcadia Players and St. John Passion at Saint Thomas Church Fifth Avenue.
 Other recent appearances include Beethoven’s Ninth Symphony with The Arcadia Players, and Fauré and Duruflé Requiems with Albany Pro Musica.
 He has been lauded by The New York Times for his “fine free baritone register” and The Dallas Morning News as “...a gorgeous oiled-walnut baritone, elegant diction and delivery.”
 Known for his work as a choir and voice trainer, Bynum took up his post as Director of Music at The Cathedral of All Saints in 2007.
 Under his direction, the choir has made three recordings, including a complete performance of Handel’s Messiah with period instrument orchestra, Music for a Royal Occasion, including Mozart’s Coronation Mass and Handel’s Coronation Anthems and most recently,“To Thee All Angels Cry Aloud” ~ The Choral Music of Benjamin Britten.

-Assistant to the Dean for the Cathedral Mission and the Arts
+Assistant to the Dean for Cathedral Mission in the Arts

 Brynna’s current creative work is writing about healing, faith, and remembering a life in art.
 Brynna acolytes and publishes a semiannual journal at her home church where she has taught Spiritual Formation, preached, and implemented a summer children’s arts camp.
 Brynna and her husband, Joseph Nardone, with their two children, cat, dogs, and bees share a backyard pizza oven and basement full of sketch pads, paintings and sculpture as well as wine-making and vermicomposting equipment.